 Fantasy romance movies can be tricky to get right—for every film that completely sweeps us away, there’s one that misses the mark (sorry, The Lake House).
-And while some fantastical love stories work so well on paper, like the The Time Traveler’s Wife, they don’t do as well when translated to the big screen.
+And while some fantastical love stories work so well on paper, like the time travel romance novel The Time Traveler’s Wife, they don’t do as well when translated to the big screen.

 Below are eight of our favorite fantasy romance movies.
 Whether they remind us of our favorite fairy tales or feature paranormal plots, each one is worth watching over and over.